hashicorp/consul/website/source/api/agent/check.html.md

   for an `HTTP` check.
 When no value is specified, `GET` is used.

 - `Body` `(string: "")` - Specifies a body that should be sent for `HTTP` checks.
-When no value is specified, an empty body is sent
+When no value is specified, an empty body is sent.

 - `Header` `(map[string][]string: {})` - Specifies a set of headers that should
   be set for `HTTP` checks.
 Each header can have multiple values.